BLuglio/works-single-view-api/README.md

 1) <b>Imagine that the Single View has 20 million musical works, do you think your solution would have a similar response time?</b>
     <br/>
-    I don't have any experience with managing such a huge dataset but I can anticipate that. in case of 20 million entries, the response time of my solution will be much slower, especially on the endpoints that perform `SELECT` operations on the database.
+    I don't have any experience with managing such a huge dataset but I can foresee that, in case of 20 million entries, the response time of my solution will be much slower, especially on the endpoints that perform `SELECT` operations on the database.
+The unique constraint that I defined on the iswc column could be beneficial since under the hood the postgres engine creates a b-tree index on it, but it couldn't be sufficient to guarantee a fast response

 2) <b>If not, what would you do to improve it?</b><br/>
     I would start by testing and evaluating the performance and then I would try for sure some table partitioning strategy for storing the musical works instead of having them all in a single table.
-The queries' response time could also be improved by adding a caching mechanism (the one provided by the flask framework itself or maybe using an external application like Redis, for example) so that the results already fetched can be retrieved faster.
-I would also experiment with a text-based search engine like ElasticSearch, connecting it with the db and changing the `get` endpoints logic in order to use the API exposed by the service instead of accessing the db directly and see what happens
+The queries' response time could also be improved by adding a caching mechanism (the one provided by the flask framework itself or maybe using an external application like Redis, for example) so that the results already fetched will be retrieved faster.
+I would also experiment with a text-based search engine like ElasticSearch, connecting it with the db and changing the `get` endpoints logic in order to use the API exposed by the service instead of accessing the db directly